pippinbarr/cart253/topics/arrays/introducing-arrays.md

 As you can see, when we create an array we have:

 - *Square brackets*, `[ ... ]`.
-These are what tell JavaScript we want an array.
+These are what tell JavaScript we want an array, with the information to be stored in the array going *inside* the brackets.
-- A *list of values* separated by commas inside, `3, 1, 4, 1, 5, 9, 2, 6, 5, 3`.
-These are the elements we want in the array *in order*.
+- That is, we put a *list of values* separated by commas inside, `3, 1, 4, 1, 5, 9, 2, 6, 5, 3`.
+These are the *elements* we want in the array *in order*.

-We could also create an *empty* array in the way you might expect:
+We can also create an *empty* array in the way you might expect:

 ```javascript
 let emptyArray = [];